Lemon and Passionfruit Curd (Passionfruit Butter)

 Eat it out of the jar?!
 I love homemade citrus curd, like LOVE it, so I’ll maintain that this is a perfectly acceptable way to use Lemon and passionfruit curd.
 In case this is a step too far, try it on brioche, drizzled over a sponge, or as a filling for a tart.

-Spread on scones in place of jam or as a pavlova topping alongside double cream and summer fruits.
+Spread on freshly baked scones in place of jam with a little cream.

-A delicious passion fruit curd can also be used as a filling for macarons (see notes above), or try adding some to buttercream for a easy, and totally tasty, cake icing.
+A delicious passion fruit curd can also be used as a filling for macarons (see notes above), or try adding some to buttercream for an easy, and totally tasty, cake icing.

 Keep it longer

 How long can you keep lemon curd?
 If you bottle your curd in jars, seal them properly, and pop them in the fridge, the curd will last a couple of weeks.
 Make sure you preserve your citrus curd in clean, sterilized preserving jars.
-Details on how to sterilize jars are here.
 I use Kilner jars.
 Their stackable, wide-mouth preserving jars are the best.
 My pantry is full of them!
 Perfect for those Saturday night dessert cravings!
 For the short term, you can also store homemade curd in an airtight container or in a bowl covered with plastic wrap.
 It will last in the fridge for up to a month.

 Have a sweet tooth?
-Here’s a few more recipes you might like…
+Here are a few more recipes you might like…

 - Apple and walnut ANZAC crumble